-We also use short-term incentive compensation in the form of discretionary cash bonuses to meet market and competitive demands.
+We have from time to time used short-term incentive compensation in the form of discretionary cash bonuses to meet market and competitive demands.
 Bonus amounts are based upon a variety of factors including perceived competitive pressures, base salary, internal value of the position and seniority.
-No discretionary cash bonuses were paid to our Named Executive Officers with respect to fiscal 2012, 2011 or 2010.
+No discretionary cash bonuses were paid to our Named Executive Officers with respect to fiscal 2013, 2012 or 2011.